zachisit/tater-wordpress-theme/README.md

 ## Coding Styles
 * You will find most of the theme's functionality broken up into directories (i.e., custom post types, shortcodes, templates, etc), loosely mimicking a MVC structure.
 * CSS and method declarations will use a title_under_score naming convention
-* Function method brackets will start on next line
+* Function method brackets will start on same line

 ## Base Theme History
-This WordPress theme is forked from a bare-bones base theme created by Zach Smith called [tater](https://github.com/zachisit/tater-wordpress-theme), with base theme version number 1.1.5.
-Started in 2017, the purpose of this base theme is to start a new project with a lot of the code and coding structure needed to get going right away.
-This theme does not utlilize a parent-child theme structure.
+This WordPress theme is [forked from] a bare-bones base theme created by Zach Smith called [tater](https://github.com/zachisit/tater-wordpress-theme), with base theme version number 1.1.6.
+Started in 2017, the purpose of this base theme is to start a new project with the code and coding structures needed to jump start development.
+This theme does not utilize a parent-child theme structure.
 This base theme will be updated as Zach progresses through better programming styles and structures.
-The perferred editor is PHPStorm, hence the existing .gitigore rule(s).
+The preferred editor is PHPStorm, hence the existing .gitigore rule(s).
 An unlimited amount of thanks goes to Max for helping me get this far in my coding ethos.